 Contact VAST for any problems with VAST satellite services, registration or activation.

-The Department is conducting a review of the VAST service, to assess its performance since its commencement in 2010 and to consider options on how best to provide free-to-air broadcasting services to areas without reliable access to terrestrial TV transmissions.
+We conducted a review of the VAST service in 2018, to assess its performance since it commenced in 2010 and to consider options on how best to provide free-to-air broadcasting services to areas without reliable access to terrestrial TV transmissions.

 Household Assistance Scheme (HAS) and Satellite Subsidy Scheme (SSS)